sir-wilhelm/D2R-IP-logger/README.md

 The logfiles appear in the same folder, with filenames `D2R_ip_*.log` where * is today's date.
 If you don't want any logfiles created then modify the code, the instructions are in comments.

+It also includes an IP/game counter.

 ## How it works

 The script in essence works the same way as `netstat`, [TCPView](https://docs.microsoft.com/en-us/sysinternals/downloads/tcpview) or `Resource Monitor` (a built-in Windows tool).

 It asks your operating system what TCP connections are open by which processes using a standard Python library `psutil`.
-It doesn't require admin rights, doesn't inject or modify anything, doesn't break TOS.
+It does not require admin rights, inject or modify anything, or break TOS.

 ## Other software